 What is the Court of Protection?

-The Court of Protection is the legal group which is there to protect people who can’t make decisions for themselves because they don't have the capacity to do so.
+The Court of Protection is there to protect people who don't have the mental capacity to make decisions for themselves.
 The Court has the power to assign somebody (a ‘deputy’) to look after someone’s financial or health needs, or both.